kspalaiologos/aoc2023/README.md

 | 13  | 🔴  | 🟢      | 🔴|   🔴   |
 | 14  | 🔴  | 🟢      | 🔴|   🔴   |
 | 15  | 🔴  | 🔴      | 🟢|   🔴   |

+Bottom line: I got bored of AoC so I will not be polishing my solutions and putting them here anymore.
+I will compete, though.